 Experience: Two years of professional experience in accounting or auditing with a public utility company or utility regulatory agency.

-1. Applicants may substitute experience in general accounting and auditing for the required experience, at the rate of two years of general accounting and auditing experience for one year of professional experience in accounting or auditing with a public utility company or utility regulatory agency.
+1. Candidates may substitute experience in general accounting and auditing, at the rate of two years of general accounting and auditing experience for one year of the required experience.

 DESIRED OR PREFERRED QUALIFICATIONS

 The ideal candidate will have utility accounting and ratemaking experience.
 The ideal candidate will have the ability to analyze financial statements and financial data, and to provide effective written and verbal presentations to the Commission and other parties.
 A CPA certification is also a plus but not required.